yacitus/SSAuction/frontend/README.md

 # To Test

 # Fixed?

+# 2020 Winter League Urgent Features
+- allow teams to each specify nomination availabilty times, at which time 2 nominations are created (if they have $2 and two open roster spots)
+- if a nomination is open for over X minutes, a player is auto-nominated from the auto-nomination queue
+- display the number of open nominations and the time until auto-nomination on the team page
+- display the (head of the) auto-nomination queue in the auction page

 # MVP Unfinished Features
 - when a year_range is displayed (main page, auction page under auction info) where both ends of the range are the same (eg. "2020-2020-BL"), convert it to just one year for display ("2020-BL"——use last 7 characters of range string)